-BIMM100 is a large class with ≈200-400 students, which all have different ways of learning.
+BIMM100 is a large class with \approx 200-400 students, which all have different ways of learning.
 In an attempt to teach to all students, the course is structured in a way that offers multiple learning tools.
 These include:

-Textbook: Lodish et al. 'Molecular Cell Biology' 7th or 8th edition, Freeman, 2012/2016 is optional, but highly recommended (earlier editions, or the recently released 8th ed, are okay as well, but require a little more work identifying the proper pages).
+Textbook: Lodish et al. 'Molecular Cell Biology' 8th edition, Freeman, 2016 is optional, but highly recommended (earlier editions are okay as well, but require a little more work identifying the proper pages).
 There are copies on reserve in the Biomedical Library.
 It is a reasonable and clear reference to own if you will continue in the biomedical sciences and is also used in BICD 110 - Cell Biology.
 It will give you another view of the material treated in lecture.
-The subjects treated in lecture are the materials you will be tested on, though the particular questions may be formulated using material from the book.
-Reading the same topics in the book explains the selection of topics a second time, sometimes in greater depth.
+The subjects treated in lecture are the materials you will be tested on; however reading the same topics in the book explains the selection of topics a second time, sometimes in greater depth.

-Lectures: Lectures will cover the central topics of molecular biology in the order indicated in the schedule, although the specific order can deviate a bit from that indicated, depending on time.
+Lectures: Lectures will cover the central topics of molecular biology in the order indicated in the schedule, although the specific order can deviate a bit from that indicated depending on time.
 The order of the topics discussed during lectures is different from the order in the textbook.
 The lectures are divided into three sections covering 1) Genes & Genomes, 2) Basic mechanisms of gene expression, and 3) Regulation of gene expression.
 Along the way, we will discuss key experiments and deductions that underlie the understanding of the different processes.
-The pages in the textbook (7th ed) corresponding to the material discussed during lectures are indicated in the schedule.
+The pages in the textbook corresponding to the material discussed during lectures are indicated in the schedule.